jcbm/notes/Domain_modeling_made_functional(Wlaschin, Scott)/Ch_01_Introducing_Domain_Driven_Design.md

 Others are required, but not core - *supportive* domains.
 Or *Generic* domains, if they are not unique to the business.

-p.21 for discussion
+p.21 for discussion.

 Important to prioritize and not to attempt to implement all bounded contexts at the same time;
-Focus on bounded contexts that add the most value, and expand from there.
+Focus on bounded contexts that add the most value and expand from there.

 ### Creating a Ubiquitous Language
-Ubiquitous Language - The set of concepts and vocabulary that is shared between everyone on the team defines the shared mental model for the business domain.
+Ubiquitous Language - The set of concepts and vocabulary that is shared between everyone on the team.
+Defines the shared mental model for the business domain.
 Should be used everywhere in the project.
 Defined by collaboration between everyone on the team.
 Always a work in progress; as the design evolves, new terms and concepts are discovered.